 10. “My master bedroom” or “master bathroom.”

-Although the origin of the term is somewhat debated, there is a general consensus the term “master” harkens to both sexist and racist connotations.
-It implies the “master” of the house, most likely a white man, had the privilege of sleeping in and using the largest, most luxurious room.
+Although the term’s origin is somewhat debated, there is a consensus that the term “master” harkens to both sexist and racist connotations.
+It implies the “master” of the house, most likely a white man had the privilege of sleeping in and using the largest, most luxurious room.

 11. “I’m so OCD about that.”

 OCD stands for Obsessive-Compulsive Disorder – a diagnosis that encompasses far more than the need to be tidy or nit-picky.
 Claiming that you are “OCD” about something invalidates those who truly struggle with obsessive behavior.
 It also perpetuates misconceptions and stereotypes about the disorder.

 Instead, tell people you like to be tidy or that you’re very particular about the way something is done.
 There’s no need to bring a legitimate disorder into the conversation.